X-ray fluorescence: Extracting analytical results

 Sample macroscopic effects consist of effects of inhomogeneities of the sample, and unrepresentative conditions at its surface.
 Samples are ideally homogeneous and isotropic, but they often deviate from this ideal.
 Mixtures of multiple crystalline components in mineral powders can result in absorption effects that deviate from those calculable from theory.
 When a powder is pressed into a tablet, the finer minerals concentrate at the surface.
 Spherical grains tend to migrate to the surface more than do angular grains.
 In machined metals, the softer components of an alloy tend to smear across the surface.
 Considerable care and ingenuity are required to minimize these effects.
 Because they are artifacts of the method of sample preparation, these effects can not be compensated by theoretical corrections, and must be "calibrated in".
 This means that the calibration materials and the unknowns must be compositionally and mechanically similar, and a given calibration is applicable only to a limited range of materials.
 Glasses most closely approach the ideal of homogeneity and isotropy, and for accurate work, minerals are usually prepared by dissolving them in a borate glass, and casting them into a flat disc or "bead".
 Prepared in this form, a virtually universal calibration is applicable.

 Further corrections that are often employed include background correction and line overlap correction.
 The background signal in an XRF spectrum derives primarily from scattering of primary beam photons by the sample surface.
 Scattering varies with the sample mass absorption, being greatest when mean atomic number is low.
 When measuring trace amounts of an element, or when measuring on a variable light matrix, background correction becomes necessary.
 This is really only feasible on a sequential spectrometer.
 Line overlap is a common problem, bearing in mind that the spectrum of a complex mineral can contain several hundred measurable lines.
 Sometimes it can be overcome by measuring a less-intense, but overlap-free line, but in certain instances a correction is inevitable.
 For instance, the Kα is the only usable line for measuring sodium, and it overlaps the zinc Lβ (L2-M4) line.
-Thus zinc, if present, must be analysed in order to properly correct the sodium value.
+Thus zinc, if present, must be analyzed in order to properly correct the sodium value.